P/E ratio - Calculation and example

 Conclusion

 The bottom line is that a company’s P/E ratio is not a foolproof indicator of its valuation.
-It is best to combine the P/E ratio in the share market with other indicators and ratios like the price-to-sales ratio, price-to-book ratio, debt-to-equity ratio, and dividend yield.
+It is best to combine this ratio in the share market with other indicators and ratios like the price-to-sales ratio, price-to-book ratio, debt-to-equity ratio, and dividend yield.
 This will give you a comprehensive overview of the company’s future prospects.

 Additional topics you may want to read about